SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/05-EvaluatorStructure.md

 So we visit all the statements except the last one, and we then visit the last one and return its result.

 ```
-CHInterpreter >> visitSequenceNode: aSequenceNode
+CInterpreter >> visitSequenceNode: aSequenceNode
-	"Visit all but the last statement without caring about the result"
+	"Visit the sequence and return the result of the last statement.
+Does not look at temporary declaration for now."

 	aSequenceNode statements allButLast
 		do: [ :each | self visitNode: each ].
 	^ self visitNode: aSequenceNode statements last